Oklahoma

 Public Service Company of Oklahoma (PSO)

-IOUEastern Oklahoma, including Tulsa metropolitan area and surrounding counties
+IOUEastern Oklahoma, including Tulsa metro and surrounding areas

 Oklahoma Gas and Electric (OG&E)

-IOUCentral and western Oklahoma, including Oklahoma City metro, extending into western Arkansas
+IOUCentral and western Oklahoma, including Oklahoma City metro; also serves portions of Arkansas

 Oklahoma Natural Gas (ONG)